 Where the pupil is in part time provision, the number of sessions must be provided.
+Please note that, for the purposes of this data item, part-time is defined as being expected to attend fewer than 10 sessions per week at the placement.

-6.6 Sessions per week
+5.9 Sessions per week